Menu

 Physical Education

-St. Michael's PE Curriculum
+St. Michael's PE Curriculum Statement

 At St. Michael's we encourage all children to be physically active as part of their everyday lifestyle; our aim is to make physical activity fun and enjoyable regardless of children’s physical abilities.
 Sport is for all and sport is for life.